tfennelly/htmlunittest/README.md

 #HtmlUnit v 2.6 (same as Jenkins core)

 With `BrowserVersion.FIREFOX_2` (as used by `JenkinsRule`) or `BrowserVersion.FIREFOX_3` we get the following errors.
 This is the same as
-I saw with Jenkins core and the Gus' new code.
+I saw with Jenkins core and Gus' new code.

 ```